-When you think of plants, you might think of the Sansevieria that used to stand on your grandparents’ windowsill, or that cactus in the meeting room.
-But plants are also the steppes and tundras, and the heather on Dartmoor.
-And the forests, and the verges alongside the M6.
-And how about the vegetables that you eat?
-The term ‘kingdom of plants’ is no accident.
-Plants provide us with enormous abundance and riches.
-And we could thank them for that more often.
+When you think of plants, you might think of the snake plant that sat on your grandparents’ windowsill, or the spiky cactus in your office meeting room.
+Yet plants also cover the steppes and tundras, and make our countryside green and picturesque.
+Just think of the heather on the moor, or the forests alongside motorways — and what about the fruit and vegetables we eat?
+These green beings we share our planet with provide us with enormous abundance and riches.
+We could do with thanking them more often.

 NO LIFE WITHOUT PLANTS